-- 4.4 In addition to the factual circumstances of the offending, the opening should include: - whether it is submitted that the offender is to be sentenced as a serious offender1 or a continuing criminal enterprise offender2; - whether it is submitted that provisions imposing a minimum non-parole period are applicable (for example: manslaughter in circumstances of gross violence3, intentionally or recklessly causing serious injury in circumstances of gross violence4, manslaughter by single punch or strike5, offences against emergency workers on duty6), and whether or not special reasons7 relevant to imposing minimum non-parole periods should be found to exist; and - any orders which are sought by the prosecution in addition to sentence (for example: alcohol exclusion orders8 or disposal orders). - 4.5 Where any of the above matters are applicable, the prosecution opening should include submissions regarding the matters said to support the application of the provisions and outline any evidence to be called in support of those matters.
+- 4.4 In addition to the factual circumstances of the offending, the opening should include: - whether it is submitted that the offender is to be sentenced as a serious offender or a continuing criminal enterprise offender; - whether the offence is one to which the standard sentencing scheme applies; - whether it is submitted that provisions imposing a minimum non-parole period are applicable (for example: manslaughter in circumstances of gross violence, intentionally or recklessly causing serious injury in circumstances of gross violence, manslaughter by single punch or strike, offences against emergency workers on duty), and whether or not special reasons relevant to imposing minimum non-parole periods should be found to exist; and - any orders which are sought by the prosecution in addition to sentence (for example: alcohol exclusion orders or disposal orders). - 4.5 Where any of the above matters are applicable, the prosecution opening should include submissions regarding the matters said to support the application of the provisions and outline any evidence to be called in support of those matters.